 16. Is smoking allowed on the tours?
 No. Ireland banned smoking country wide in March of 2004.
 Scotland banned smoking country wide in March 0f 2006.
 Wales ban took place on 2nd April 2007 with England following in July of 2007.

 17. Are children allowed on the tours?
-Yes, we accept children over the age of 16 although most of our tours are more adult oriented.
-We consider ourselves a family operation and welcome people of any age and we do not discriminate in any way.
+We accept anyone over the age of 16 with most of our tours more geared to people in their 30's and above.
+We consider ourselves a family operation and welcome people of any age as long as they are physically able to take full advantage of the tour.
+We do not discriminate in any way with people from every background and way of life welcome on our tours.
 Each person will be expected to conduct themselves appropriately and we do not believe in the majority suffering the minority in any situation.